-The most fundamental issue in behaviour change is increasing motivation.
+is increasing motivation.
 Engagement needs to include a comprehensive range of high-level promotion, self-select information and services, personalised services and advice, social marketing and opportunities to participate to maximise delivery of effective change.
 We need to be further developing trip planners and other digital tools, and refreshing these to keep abreast of advances, not just reacting to them.

-A major media/information campaign will be undertaken using local radio and social media, to inform the public about their travel choices and the impact of these choices.
-Advice will be sought from our partners on how bad news messages, such as the harm caused to the environment by driving, can be delivered in a way to grab people's attention.
+A major media/information campaign will be undertaken using local radio and social media, to inform the public about their travel choices and the and events. impact of these choices.
+Advice will be sought from our partners on how bad news messages, such as The travelwest website and journey planner the harm caused to the environment by driving, can will continue to be developed, maintained and be delivered in a way to grab people's attention. promoted to support sustainable travel choices.
 This social marketing will increase awareness about the role everyone must play in making the West of England a better place to live, work and visit.